Party-Hats/FTAPI-Dev-Helper/README.md

 2. Clicking this button opens all mapped Jenkins job pages for that PR.
 3. Each Jenkins page is monitored and reloaded until the build starts, sparing you from repeated manual refreshing.

+### Auto-Close Tabs

+This feature automatically closes specific browser tabs after a few seconds:

+1. When a tab is opened that matches one of the configured URL patterns, it will be automatically closed after a configurable delay.
+2. This is useful for tabs that are opened by desktop applications like Zoom and Slack, which you don't need to keep open.
+3. You can configure the URL patterns and delay in the extension settings.

 ## How to Install

 ### From GitHub Releases (Recommended)